jslitzkerttcu/claude-yolo/README.md

 Claude YOLO automatically checks for updates to the Claude package each time it runs:

-1. When you run `claude-yolo`, it checks for the latest version of `@anthropic-ai/claude-code` on npm
+1. When you run `claude-yolo-extended`, it checks for the latest version of `@anthropic-ai/claude-code` on npm
 2. If your installed version is outdated, it will:
    - Update your package.json with the latest version
    - Run npm install to get the newest version